mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 In this step, we are going to update the nginx image from nginx:1.16 to nginx:1.17 Before we proceed with the update, let's use  the same application in the previous step and scale it to 5 replicas again.

-- So, let's scale the application
+- So, let's scale the application:

   `kubectl scale deployment/nginx-deployment --replicas=5`{{execute}}